ihmcrobotics/ihmcrobotics.github.io/quickstart/05-run-valkyrie-scs.md

 ![Walking](/resources/images/quickstart/scsValkyrieWalking.png)

-If the simulation 'crashes', you will need to quit it and restart from Eclipse.
+If the simulation 'crashes', you will need to quit it and restart from your IDE.

 ![Crashing](/resources/images/quickstart/scsValkyrieCrashing.png)